Frederick Mitchell Hodgson: Gold Coast

 Hodgson found himself besieged in the fort at Kumasi.

 The fort was impregnable to Asante weapons, and defended by machine guns and artillery in the fort's turrets.

-On 15 May a force of 170 African soldiers and three British officers reached the fort after marching 238 miles from the north, bringing food and ammunition.
+On 15 May, a force of 170 African soldiers and three British officers reached the fort after marching 238 miles from the north, bringing food and ammunition.

 A relief expedition was dispatched from the coast, but moved slowly.

 The Asante constructed massive barricades of logs, dirt and stones across the roads, strong enough to be impervious to artillery fire, with fortified and entrenched flanks.

 After help had finally arrived, Hodgson managed to break out and reached Cape Coast Castle by July 1900, leaving a small garrison behind.
 Some people died in the escape.

 His wife, Lady Mary Alice Hodgson, née Young, who was the first English lady to visit Ashanti, wrote The Siege of Kumassi an account of the siege and of the subsequent march to the coast.

 Sir Frederick was appointed Governor of Barbados, succeeded by Major Matthew Nathan.

-On 26 September 1901 the Ashanti kingdom was formally annexed by Britain.
+On 26 September 1901, the Ashanti kingdom was formally annexed by Britain.

 Queen Yaa Asantewaa's forces were defeated on 30 September and she was captured soon after.

-Future British administrators were more tactful than Hodgson, and eventually Prempeh was restored to his throne and sat again on the Golden Stool.
+Future British administrators were more tactful than Hodgson, and eventually Prempeh was restored to his throne and sat once again on the Golden Stool.